-Lauren is a graduate student at University of Connecticut, finishin a Ph.D. in Developmental Psychology.
-She completed her double major in Psychology and Communication Disorders at Southern Connecticut State University in 2013, and received her Master's of Science in Psychology at UConn in 2016.
-As a graduate research assistant, Lauren is involved in many aspects of the C.A.P.
-Lab, such as data collection and coding.
-She is finishing up her doctoral dissertation, which focuses on executive functions and reward sensitivity during early childhood.
-Lauren is currently a visiting assistant professor at College of the Holy Cross.
+Lauren is a former graduate student at University of Connecticut, earned a Ph.D. in Developmental Psychology (2020).
+Her doctoral dissertation focuses on executive functions and reward sensitivity during early childhood.
+Lauren is currently a visiting assistant professor at the College of the Holy Cross.

 Kelsey is a first year graduate student at University of Connecticut.
 Her research interests include the behavioral and neural bases of memory development.

 Zyria is a senior undergraduate student at the University of Connecticut-Waterbury.
 She is majoring in Psychology and minoring in Human Development and Family Studies.
 Zyria joined the lab in the 2019 Fall semester as a research assistant.
 After her undergraduate education, Zyria plans on continuing her education by going to graduate school for School Psychology.
 Her goal is to become a School Psychologist, and plans to use the skills she gains in the lab to help in her future career.